GRAPHISOFT/archicad-addon-cmake/README.md

 ## Archicad Compatibility

-This template is tested with the Archicad versions below.
-It doesn't contain any version dependent code so in theory it should work with other Archicad versions as well.
+This template is tested with all Archicad versions starting from Archicad 23.
-- Archicad 23
-- Archicad 24

 ## Use in Archicad